The defending champions enter World Cup 2026 with a target on their backs. Squad depth, Messi's farewell, and what to expect from the Albiceleste.

 Now comes the hardest part: doing it again.

 "Winning the World Cup is incredibly hard.
-Defending it is almost impossible." — Diego Maradona
+Defending it is almost impossible."

 The Messi Question

 What's clear is that Argentina have built a team that no longer depends on one man.
 The supporting cast has matured into stars in their own right.
+Players like Julián Álvarez, Enzo Fernández, and Alexis Mac Allister have stepped out of Messi's shadow and become leaders themselves.
+If Messi features at all, it will be as a luxury option rather than a lifeline.

-Squad Strength
+Squad Analysis

 Recommended